Bryn Goldswain: Biography

 Goldswain won caps for Wales while at Hull Kingston Rovers, and Oldham 1947–1953 16-caps, and won a cap for Other Nationalities while at Oldham in 1955.

 About Goldswain's time, there was Oldham's 2-12 defeat by Barrow in the 1954–55 Lancashire Cup Final during the 1954–55 season at Station Road, Swinton on Saturday 23 October 1954, and the 10-3 victory over St. Helens in the 1956–57 Lancashire Cup Final during the 1956–57 season at Station Road, Swinton on Saturday 20 October 1956.

 Goldswain's taught boys' Physical education at Hollins Secondary Modern School, Lyndhurst Road, Oldham circa 1952-3.

+Mr Goldswain became a staff member at Bryn Estyn Approved School in Wrexham, subsequently becoming temporary headmaster following the death of the then headmaster Mr Burton and the deputy headmaster Gordon Wort.
+He became deputy headmaster upon the appointment of Mr Arnold as headmaster.

 Goldswain died on 24 April 1983 at the age of 60.